An all-hands meeting is generally an organization-wide business meeting in which an executive report is made to employees and stakeholders.

 You can either:

-Swift can also enables to create word clouds which show the repetitive responses larger and in a different color, so it will be obvious which themes should be addressed first.
+Swift can also enable to create word clouds which show the repetitive responses larger and in a different color, so it will be obvious which themes should be addressed first.

 Swift Polling, again, can be a great tool to save time, avoid a lot of mess and encourage participation of all the employees.